cfpb/design-system/docs/pages/typography.md

   * White type is not accessible on any CFPB shade of gold.

   The graphic below shows accessible combinations of white type on CFPB brand colors at 100% saturation.
-Hex values for those colors are shown in parentheses.
-(For RGB equivalents, see the \[Design System colors page](https://cfpb.github.io/design-system/foundation/color#tints).)
+Hex values for those colors are shown in parentheses; for their RGB equivalents, see the \[Design System colors page](https://cfpb.github.io/design-system/foundation/color#tints).

   ![](/design-system/images/uploads/white_type_revised.png)